 Types Of Marine Insurance Policies

 The different types of marine insurance policies are detailed below:

 - Voyage Policy: A voyage policy is that kind of marine insurance policy which is valid for a particular voyage.

 - Time Policy: A marine insurance policy which is valid for a specified time period – generally valid for a year – is classified as a time policy.

 - Mixed Policy: A marine insurance policy which offers a client the benefit of both time and voyage policy is recognized as a mixed policy.

-- Open (or) Un-valued Policy: In this type of marine insurance policy, the value of the cargo and consignment is not put down in the policy beforehand.
-Therefore reimbursement is done only after the loss to the cargo and consignment is inspected and valued.
+- Open (or) Unvalued Policy: In this type of marine insurance policy, the value of the cargo and consignment is not put down in the policy beforehand.
+Therefore reimbursement is done only after the loss of the cargo and consignment is inspected and valued.